 What about Potash Hill magazine?

 The final issue of Potash Hill magazine was published online by Marlboro College in June of 2020.
-Additionally, Emerson has decided to host the Potash Hill archives permanently.
+Additionally, Emerson is currently hosting the Potash Hill archives.

 How do I request a transcript?